tahawar/Secure-Pipeline-For-Machine-Learning-With-Homomorphic-Encryption/README.md

 There is a trade-off between security and performance which prioritizes security at the expense of performance.
 Certain algorithms may not be suitable with Homomorphic Encryption, and the processing of extensive data is a limitation when preserving privacy.

+# Tools Used

+1. TenSEAL
+2. Jupyter Notebook
+3. TensorFlow
+4. Python
+5. PyTorch

+### Dataset 1 (Employee Dataset)

+Collecting data sets was quite challenging because of the privacy issues of people.
+This dataset is about the employees in a company.
+We have downloaded the data set from [kaggle](https://www.kaggle.com/datasets/varungitboi/employee-salary-dataset){:target="_blank"}.
+The length of dataset is 1000 rows and 5 columns.

+### Dataset 2 (CHD Dataset)

+This dataset is about the people having coronary heart disease (CHD).
+We have downloaded the data set from [kaggle](https://www.kaggle.com/datasets/dileep070/heart-disease-prediction-using-logistic-regression){:target="_blank"}.
+The length of dataset is 4238 rows and 16 columns.

 # Conclusion

 Between both approaches, it was concluded that TenSEAL was more preferable as it could complex computations efficiently and generated more reasonable results.